matthewmoscou/QKphylogeny/README.md

 # QKphylogeny
-A set of scripts for phylogenetic tree construction.
+A set of scripts for phylogenetic tree assessment and editing.